contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 ### Remarks

-Returns *null* if entry with an id matching specified id does not exist.
+Returns *null* if an entry with an id matching the specified id does not exist.

 ### Examples